By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-In school every beginning counselor is taught to pay attention to scope issues.
+In school, every beginning counselor is taught to pay attention to scope issues.
 It is not something that we talk to clients about very often.
 Somehow, a while out of school, a lot of professionals forget about this issue.
 One reason it is so hard to keep clear is that there are in fact two different “scopes.”
 Recently a reader commented about their therapist mentioning something as being out of their scope.
 That comment suggested this post.

 1. Scope of practice.

 Scope of practice is defined by the law in your jurisdiction.
-If you get an MFT license you are allowed to do some things, a Licensed Professional Counselor does certain things, an LCSW has their set of allowable things and so on.
+If you get an MFT license you are allowed to do some things, a Licensed Professional Counselor does certain things, an LCSW has their set of allowable things, and so on.

 This gets confusing sometimes.
 We professionals know for example who can do certain kinds of testing and who cannot.
-The clients do not usually know this and may come to a professional for something that their licensed does not allow.
+The clients do not usually know this and may come to a professional for something that their license does not allow.

-In cases like that we should always refer clients to someone who can help.
+In cases like that, we should always refer clients to someone who can help.

 A social work license does not allow you to cut hair, or do tax returns, for example.
 The Therapist or social worker may have been trained as a beautician before becoming a social worker and they may have done tax returns to help pay the cost of going to school, still that Behavioral Science license does not allow them to do those things with their therapy clients.